 How to cut a mango

 There are several ways to cut a mango.
-To give you the best results, please watch the video about to learn how to properly cut a mango.
+For the best results, watch the video to learn how to properly cut a mango.

 EASY WAYS TO CUT A MANGO

 A mango has one long, flat seed in the center of the fruit.
 Once you learn how to work around the seed, the rest is easy.

 Always use a clean knife and cutting board to cut a mango.
 Sanitize your hands, work area, utensils and cutting board before handling or cutting any fruits or vegetables, especially if you've handled any type of meat or seafood.

 - Stand the mango on your cutting board stem end down and hold.
 Place your knife about 1/4" from the widest center line and cut down through the mango.
 Flip the mango around and repeat this cut on the other side.
 The resulting ovals of mango flesh are known as the "cheeks."
 What's left in the middle is mostly the mango seed.

 - Cut parallel slices into the mango flesh, being careful not to cut through the skin.
 Turn the mango cheek 1/4 rotation and cut another set of parallel slices to make a checkerboard pattern.